VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 lspconfig.sumneko_lua.setup({})
 ```

-If you need to customize the its behavior you add some keys to `.setup()`'s argument.
+If you need to customize its behavior you need to add some keys to `.setup()`'s argument.

 ```lua
 lspconfig.sumneko_lua.setup({